Are Assembled Gemstones Natural or Synthetic?

-An assembled gemstone is one constructed from two or more combined materials.
-While these component parts may occur naturally, assembled stones themselves don’t occur naturally.
+While the component parts of gemstone doublets and other creations may occur naturally, the assembled stones themselves aren’t natural.
 For example, a gem cutter may cement a thin layer of natural opal onto a layer of natural onyx.
-The components are natural, of course, but the combined piece isn’t.
-(Read more about natural, synthetic, and imitation gems here).
+These components are natural, of course, but the combined piece isn’t.
+Sometimes, assembled stones also include synthetic components like glass and plastic.

 Some common reasons are: